amyj0rdan/CV/README.md

 #### Langley Park School for Girls (2001 - 2008)

 - A-levels in Mathematics (A), English Literature (A) and Government and Politics (A) and AS-level in Biology (A), 2006 - 2008
+- 12 GCSEs including Mathematics, English and Triple Science Award (all A*)

 ## Experience